JackMerma/AmputeeFingersDatasetCreator/README.md

 ## Note <a name="notes"></a>

 The web system is slow at processing a lot of images.
 In the next versions, the app will run as a desktop program or use a parser (with commands).
+Also you can experiment with the images that are in the [test images][#] folder.